 How RBP Performs in Tennessee

 Tennessee earns a 9 out of 10 RBP Score from Trustmark — one of the strongest markets in the country for RBP adoption and savings.
+Many Tennessee employers pair RBP with a Preventive Care Management Program to further reduce claims and maximize savings.

 9/10